Published: Nov 28, 2022

 • They must provide a way to appeal certain health plan decisions for insured patients.

-The challenges cited are as follows:
+The challenges cited were:

 • The No Surprises Act requires providers and facilities to exchange billing information and codes with all co-providers and co-facilities.
 There is currently no system that allows unaffiliated providers to share information with affiliated providers.
 In other words, a doctor who treats patients in an in-network hospital cannot provide the hospital with an estimate for treatment; they can only bill after.